What is Paint Allergy?

 Other than inhalation, physical contact is a more frequent way of getting an allergy.

-Methyl methacrylate (MMA) is an organic compound that is present in hairsprays, nail polish, textiles, and even paint.
-Physical contact with MMA can cause allergic reactions in the skin and contact irritation.
+Methyl methacrylate (MMA) is an organic compound.
+It is present in hairsprays, nail polish, textiles, and even paint.
+Physical contact with this organic compound can cause allergic reactions to the skin.
 But it does not cause any kind of allergic reactions in the respiratory system.

 Sometimes exposure to VOCs can cause short or long-term health effects.
 Coming in physical or direct contact with the paint or allergen present in a paint can cause a skin allergy.
 Physical contact is a more common cause of an allergy than inhalation.

-If you are going to be repainting your entire house, here are some best ways that you can follow in order to reduce your risk or treat your allergy.
+If you are going to be repainting your entire house.
+Here are some best ways that you can follow in order to reduce your risk or to treat your allergic reaction to paint.

 Make sure you go for allergy-friendly products with little or no Volatile Organic Compounds (VOCs).
-Select indoor paints and read product labels in order to select a product that will generate less harmful fumes.
+Select indoor paints and read product labels carefully.
+Always select a product that will generate less harmful fumes.
 Such as water-based paints.

 Take frequent breaks and go outside in fresh air to allow yourself to get some fresh air.